guyroutledge/atozcss/_drafts/2016-03-08-bem-with-sass.md

 }
 {% endhighlight %}

-You may notice that "media" is repeated in each selector and repetition is something we often want to reduce.
+`media` is repeated in each selector and repetition is something we often want to reduce in our code.
 Instead, this syntax can be re-written with nesting and the Sass ampersand:

 {% highlight css %}
 .media {